USC-ACTLab/crazyswarm/docs/usage.rst

     source ros_ws/devel/setup.bash
     roslaunch crazyswarm hover_swarm.launch

 It should only take a few seconds to connect to the CFs.
 If you have the LED ring extension installed, you can see the connectivity by the color (green=good connectivity; red=bad connectivity).
 Furthermore, ``rviz`` will show the estimated pose of all CFs.
 If there is an error (such as a faulty configuration or a turned-off Crazyflie) an error message will be shown and the application exits.
+If there is a problem in the communication between the motion capture system and the Crazyswarm server, the application will not exit but the positions of the Crazyflies will not appear in rviz.

 If you have an XBox360 joystick attached to your computer.
 You can issue a take-off command by pressing "Start" and a landing command by pressing "Back".
 All CFs should take-off/land in a synchronized fashion, holding the x/y position they were originally placed in.